 Department of Clinical Pharmacy

 The Department of Clinical Pharmacy was established in 2011 in response to an increasing demand from the society and the health care system to give pharmaceutical professionals necessary knowledge and competences to take responsibility for ensuring safe and effective use of medicines and to participate efficiently in the teamwork with other medical professionals: doctors, nursing staff and public health specialists.
-Studies in clinical pharmacy will provide opportunities for a closer cooperation between doctors and pharmacists with the most important goal - health of the individual and the society.
+Studies in clinical pharmacy will provide opportunities for a closer cooperation between doctors and pharmacists with the ultimate goal - provide patient care that optimizes medication therapy and promotes health, wellness, and disease prevention.
 From the moment of establishment, the Department of Clinical Pharmacy has been headed by professor Vitalis Briedis.

-Currently, there are 9 employees in the Department of Clinical Pharmacy, 7 of whom are pedagogical and 2 are administrative staff.
-At present, 2 professors, 1 associate professor, 1 lecturer and 3 assistant lecturers are employed in the Department of Clinical Pharmacy.
-There are also 6 doctoral students implementing research projects in the Department.
+Currently, there are 11 employees in the Department of Clinical Pharmacy: 2 professors, 1 associate professor, 3 lecturers and 4 assistant lecturers.
+There are also 5 doctoral students implementing research projects in the Department.

 The Department of Clinical Pharmacy is responsible for teaching the following compulsory courses in the integrated study programme of pharmacy: biopharmaceutics, clinical pharmacy, pharmaceutical biotechnology and development of medicinal products.
 Also, the Department participates in formulating biopharmaceutics and clinical pharmacy tasks for practical activities and training in pharmacy practice in public and/or hospital pharmacies.